Tshwane metro suspends MMC over tender document leak

-The City of Tshwane has suspended the MMC of corporate and shared service, Kholofelo Morodi, after it was revealed at the Madlanga commission that she had shared documents containing internal tender bid specifications with Sgt Fannie Nkosi.
+The City of Tshwane has suspended the MMC of corporate and shared service, Kholofelo Morodi, after it was revealed at the Madlanga commission of inquiry that she had allegedly shared documents containing internal tender bid specifications with Sgt Fannie Nkosi.

-On Thursday, Nkosi’s WhatsApp texts continued to be flagged at the commission, which is investigating allegations of criminality, political interference and corruption in the criminal justice system.
+On Thursday, Nkosi’s WhatsApp texts continued to be flagged at the inquir investigating allegations of criminality, political interference and corruption in the criminal justice system.

-ActionSA has since released a statement on behalf of mayor Nasiphi Moya announcing Morodi’s suspension.
+The text messages revealed Nkosi’s alleged attempt to manipulate a tender related to the Tshwane Metro Police Department working with CFO Gareth Mnisi.

+The chats revealed on December 2 2024 Morodi thanked Nkosi for making her birthday special and later sent him an internal document relating to land lease tenders.

 “ActionSA welcomes the decisive action taken by mayor Nasiphi Moya to suspend MMC Kholofelo Morodi pending the outcome of a full investigation into the concerning allegations arising from the Madlanga commission,” said Matthew George, party spokesperson.